Nachos-R/react-apollo-graphql/README.md

 ## Available Scripts

-In the project directory, you can'tf run:
+In the project directory, you can't run:

 ### `npm start`